Gregor Paul: Targeted, deliberate, cynical - How St Kentigern College pushed things too far

 The boundaries were being pushed.

-The Herald learned that a number of secondary schools were actively targeting students at intermediary school.
+The Herald learned that a number of secondary schools were actively targeting students at intermediate school.

 It was the volume of children moving around that was most alarming and the inescapable conclusion reached that recruitment was no longer just predatory, it was big business.